Mi-Jeong

 pulse/shock wave (PP/SW) generator, such as a shock wave head,

-pulses.
-Numeral 1 indicates the position of a generalized pressure
+pressure pulses.
+Numeral 1 indicates the position of a

-wave generator, such as a shock wave head, with plane wave
+pulse/shock wave generator, such as a shock wave head, with

-characteristics.
-Numeral 1 indicates the position of a pressure
+plane wave characteristics.
+Numeral 1 indicates the position of

-pulse generator according to the present invention, which
+a pressure pulse generator according to the present invention,

-generates a pressure pulse which is leaving the housing at the
+which generates a pressure pulse which is leaving the housing at

-position 17, which may be a water cushion or any other kind of
+the position 17, which may be a water cushion or any other kind

 "disturbed") wave characteristics can be generated, in case a